nedbat/coveragepy/doc/cmd.rst

 .. code::

     $ coverage run --help
-    Usage: coverage run [options] <pyfile> [program options]
+    usage: coverage run [options] <pyfile> [program options]

     Run a Python program, measuring code execution.

-    Options:
+    positional arguments:
+      prog_args             Python file and its arguments

+    options:
       -a, --append          Append coverage data to .coverage, otherwise it starts clean each time.
       --branch              Measure branch coverage in addition to statement coverage.
-      --concurrency=LIBS    Properly measure code using a concurrency library.
+      --concurrency LIBS    Properly measure code using a concurrency library.
                             Valid values are: eventlet, gevent, greenlet,
                             multiprocessing, thread, or a comma-list of them.
-      --context=LABEL       The context label to record for this coverage run.
+      --context LABEL       The context label to record for this coverage run.
-      --data-file=OUTFILE   Write the recorded coverage data to this file.
+      --data-file OUTFILE   Write the recorded coverage data to this file.
                             Defaults to '.coverage'. [env: COVERAGE_FILE]
-      --include=PAT1,PAT2,...
+      --include PAT1,PAT2,...
                             Include only files whose paths match one of these patterns.
 Accepts shell-style wildcards, which must be quoted.
       -m, --module          <pyfile> is an importable Python module, not a script path, to be run as 'python -m' would run it.
-      --omit=PAT1,PAT2,...
+      --omit PAT1,PAT2,...
 Omit files whose paths match one of these patterns.
                             Accepts shell-style wildcards, which must be quoted.
       -L, --pylib           Measure coverage even inside the Python installed library, which isn't done by default.
       -p, --parallel-mode   Append the machine name, process id and random number to the data file name to simplify collecting data from many processes.
-      --save-signal=SIGNAL  Specify a signal that will trigger coverage to write its collected data.
+      --save-signal SIGNAL  Specify a signal that will trigger coverage to write its collected data.
 Supported values are: USR1, USR2.
                             Not available on Windows.
-      --source=SRC1,SRC2,...
+      --source SRC1,SRC2,...
                             A list of directories or importable names of code to measure.
       --timid               Use the slower Python trace function core.
-      --debug=OPTS          Debug options, separated by commas. [env:
+      --debug OPTS          Debug options, separated by commas. [env:
                             COVERAGE_DEBUG]
       -h, --help            Get help on this command.
-      --rcfile=RCFILE       Specify configuration file.
+      --rcfile RCFILE       Specify configuration file.
 By default '.coveragerc', 'setup.cfg', 'tox.ini', and 'pyproject.toml' are
                             tried. [env: COVERAGE_RCFILE]
-.. [[[end]]] (sum: 1Ks5r6cadh)
+.. [[[end]]] (sum: R9b4ExJbzH)

 If you want :ref:`branch coverage <branch>` measurement, use the ``--branch`` flag.
 Otherwise only statement coverage is measured.